 Fishing is one of the top sports in the United States and around the world.
-It is relaxing, fun, recreational and best of all you can source food from the sport.
-Fishing can be done at the lake, ocean, bay, shore or at angled areas like the pier, dock or wharf.
+It is relaxing, fun, recreational, and best of all you can source food from the sport.
+Fishing can be done at the lake, ocean, bay, shore or off man-made structures like the pier, dock or wharf.
 Fishing from piers is especially popular in beach towns across the country.
 That being said, there are rules to be followed, which will be covered below.

-One negative effect about it is the fact that the water may be extremely polluted and the noise around may scare off the fish in the water making it hard for you to catch a fish.
-But no worries, there are a few tips to help with that.
+One negative effect about fishing in this area is the fact that the water may be extremely polluted and the noise around may scare off the fish in the water making it hard for you to catch a fish.
+But no worries, there are a few tips to help with that further below.

-As mentioned above, fishing may be free of charge but it comes at a cost.
-Below is a loss of a few of the rules and regulations to be observed.
+As mentioned above, fishing may be free of charge but it with other rules.
+Below is a few of the possible rules and regulations that are common when fishing from piers.

-- No outside alcohol is permitted, except what is purchased from the pier restaurant.
+- No outside alcohol is permitted is normally permitted, except what is purchased from the pier (if available).